OleksandrLisnitskiy/fastApiProject/README.md

 Fast and easy API to gather information about classmates based on Python.

 # Features
-- Save data in dtatabase SQLite3
+- Save data in database SQLite3
-- Add new classmates
+- Add new classmates (Name, last name, age, major, location( Country, City, street, appartment))
 - Update information about existing classmates
 - Filtering by name, major and range of age
 - Deleting classsmaes from database